schuchert/schuchert.github.io/qigong.md

 General discomfort during fascial loading can occur, but sharp pain requires immediate disengagement.
 Never use the specific muscle group you are currently stretching to pull yourself out of a deep stretch; bend the knees, re-root the base, and use your leg/hip stack to return to neutral.

+---

+## 🧘‍♂️ Core Practice Principles

+To get the most out of your Qigong practice, always maintain these three focus areas:

+1. **Rooting (Yin):** Feel the contact points of your feet.
+Let weight transfer naturally and draw up energy from the ground.
+2. **Alignment (Stacking):** Relax your chest, sink your sacrum, and let the back third of your crown press up to align your spine.
+3. **Softness:** Move with minimal effort.
+Qigong is about ease and energy cultivation, not strain.